Kamal-M-Ali/TravelBot/README.md

 The thing I am most disappointed with is the SMS character limit.

 ## Accomplishments that I'm proud of
 This is my first time attending a hackathon, and I also decided to do a solo project.
 I'm quite happy with how well it turned out all things considered.
-It was challenging but that's part of what makes it fun for me.

 ## What I learned
-I learned a lot about AWS, and I now have a decent grasp of how chat support bots are implemented by various companies.
+I learned a lot about various different AWS services, and I now have a better understanding of how chat support bots are implemented by various companies.

 ## What's next for TravelBot
 I thought it would be cool if I added another intent to the Lex bot to fetch ticket prices for the country you are interested in.
 I would also like to build a way to send the full text message despite the SMS character limits.
 I think there might be a way to do it with AWS SNS+SQS.